If the same information is displayed by multiple components in Cockpit,

 }

-The provider can return an object with a close method.
-This method will be invoked when the cache no longer needs data from the provider.
+method will be invoked when the cache no longer needs data from the

 function consumer(value, key) {